eclipse-openj9/openj9-docs/docs/vgclog.md

 ### *Stop-the-world* cycles and concurrent cycles

-Garbage collectors can be considered to implement two types of gc cycle - *stop-the-world* cycles and concurrent cycles.
+Garbage collectors run collections as either a *stop-the-world* cycle, or as a concurrent cycle.
+For example, the gencon policy by default consists of the following collectors:

+- a [scavenger collector](gc.md#garbage-collection-policies), which uses a *stop-the-world* cycle to collect.

+- a [concurrent global mark and sweep collector](gc.md#garbage-collection-policies), which uses a concurrent cycle to collect.

 The first step in reading the verbose GC log is to understand how these different types of cycle are recorded.

 Verbose GC logs only record *stop-the-world* events, which are events that involve pauses of the application threads of the VM. *Stop-the-world* cycles consist solely of *stop-the-world* events so all events of a *stop-the-world* cycle are recorded in the verbose GC logs.
 For concurrent cycles, while some operations of concurrent cycles run at the same time as application threads, others run as *stop-the-world* events.
 In particular, concurrent cycles consist of: